Larry Ellison: Tennis

+In 2010, Ellison purchased a 50% share of the BNP Paribas Open tennis tournament.

+Yachting

 With the economic downturn of 2010, Ellison sold his share of Rising Sun, the 12th largest yacht in the world, making David Geffen the sole owner.
 The vessel is 453 ft long, and reportedly cost over $200 million to build.
 He downsized to Musashi, a 288 ft yacht built by Feadship.

 Ellison competes in yachting through Oracle Team USA.
 Following success racing Maxi yachts, Ellison founded BMW Oracle Racing to compete for the 2003 Louis Vuitton Cup.

 In 2002, Ellison's Oracle's team introduced kite yachting into the America's Cup environment.
-Kite sail flying lasting about 30 minutes was achieved during testing in New Zealand.
+Kite sail flying lasting about thirty minutes was achieved during testing in New Zealand.

 BMW Oracle Racing was the "Challenger of Record" on behalf of the Golden Gate Yacht Club of San Francisco for the 2007 America's Cup in Valencia, Spain, until eliminated from the 2007 Louis Vuitton Cup challenger-selection series in the semi-finals.
 On February 14, 2010, Ellison's yacht USA 17 won the second race (in the best of three "deed of gift" series) of the 33rd America's Cup, after winning the first race two days earlier.
 Securing a historic victory, Ellison and his BMW Oracle team became the first challengers to win a "deed of gift" match.
 The Cup returned to American shores for the first time since 1995.
 Ellison served as a crew member in the second race.
 Previously, Ellison had filed several legal challenges, through the Golden Gate Yacht Club, against the way that Ernesto Bertarelli (also one of the world's richest men) proposed to organize the 33rd America's Cup following the 2007 victory of Bertarelli's team Alinghi.
 The races were finally held in February 2010 in Valencia.

 On September 25, 2013, Ellison's Oracle Team USA defeated Emirates Team New Zealand to win the 34th America's Cup in San Francisco Bay, California.
 Oracle Team USA had been penalized two points in the final for cheating by some team members during the America's Cup World Series warm-up events.
 The Oracle team came from a 1–8 deficit to win 9–8, in what has been called "one of the greatest comebacks in sports history".

-Oracle Racing lost the 2017 America's Cup to Team New Zealand.

 In 2019, Ellison, in conjunction with Russell Coutts, started the SailGP international racing series.
 The series used F50 foiling catamarans, the fastest class of boat in history with regattas held across the globe.
-Ellison committed to five years of funding to support the series until it could become self sustaining.
+Ellison committed to five years of funding to support the series until it could become self-sustaining.
 The first season was successful with global audiences of over 1.8 billion.